schulle4u/yellow-extensions-schulle4u/readingtime/README.md

 Create a `[readingtime]` shortcut.
 The following optional argument is available:

-`WordsPerMinute` = The amount of words per minute to calculate the estimated reading time (default: 250).
+`WordsPerMinute` = number of words per minute to calculate the estimated reading time

 This is a basic inline shortcut to show an estimated reading time for your pages, useful in blog and wiki articles to give your visitors an idea how long it may take to read a text.
 The actual reading time will vary depending on content and reading speed, therefore you can modify the words per minute calculation to suit your audience.